-There are four types of aid awarded to students attending CVCC: Grants, Student Loans, Federal Work-Study and Scholarships.
+There are four types of aid awarded to students attending CVCC: Grants, Federal Direct Student Loans, Federal Work-Study and Scholarships.

-- Federal Pell Grant is a federal grant that is based upon need as determined by the FAFSA and does not have to be repaid.
+- Federal Pell Grant is a federal grant based upon need as determined by the FAFSA and does not have to be repaid.
 Students must be enrolled and currently working on their first associate degree and must maintain Satisfactory Academic Progress (SAP).
-The maximum award for 2016-2017 is $5,815 depending on the student's Expected Family Contribution (EFC) and enrollment status.
+The maximum award for 2018-2019 is $6,095 depending on the student's Expected Family Contribution (EFC) and enrollment status.

-- Federal Supplemental Educational Opportunity Grant (SEOG) is a need-based federally funded program awarded to students with an exceptional need as determined by the FAFSA information and does not have to be repaid.
-Generally, students with a zero (0) EFC and who apply early are awarded the SEOG grant.
+- Federal Supplemental Educational Opportunity Grant (SEOG) is a need-based federally funded program awarded to students with the most financial need need as determined by the FAFSA information and does not have to be repaid.
 The award amount at CVCC is based upon the current year's allocation.

 For additional information for NC students, please visit College Foundation of North Carolina.

 The Federal Work-Study (FWS) program provides students with an opportunity to work part-time to assist with educational costs.
 The program consists of jobs on and off campus for community service opportunities.
 Eligible students must be enrolled at least part-time, eligible to receive federal aid and have demonstrated financial need as determined by the FAFSA application.
-For more information about CVCC's Federal Work-Study Program, please log into “MYCVCC Portal."
+For more information about CVCC's Federal Work-Study Program, visit our Federal Work-Study page or log into "MyCVCC Portal."

 Scholarship requirements and application procedures vary depending upon the criteria set by the scholarship provider.
 Many scholarships require a separate application that must be obtained directly from the scholarship provider.
 Please review Scholarships for more information about CVCC’s opportunities.